yegor256/blog/_posts/2014/aug/2014-08-13-strict-code-quality-control.md

  * **Predictability of Design** &mdash;
-   I don't have to scroll through the entire class to make sure it doesn't have methods that can be accidentally overriden.
+   I don't have to scroll through the entire class to make sure it doesn't have methods that can be accidentally overridden.
 I know for sure that this can't happen in this project.
 In other words, I know what to expect.

  * **Less Hidden Tricks** &mdash;